Windows Server 2008: Service Pack 2

 The RTM release of Windows Server 2008 already includes the updates and fixes of Windows Vista Service Pack 1.

 Service Pack 2 was initially announced on October 24, 2008 and released on May 26, 2009.
 Service Pack 2 added new features, such as Windows Search 4.0, support for Bluetooth 2.1, the ability to write to Blu-ray discs, and simpler Wi-Fi configuration.
 Windows Server 2008 specifically received the final release of Hyper-V 1.0, improved backwards compatibility with Terminal Server license keys and an approximate 10% reduction in power usage with this service pack.

 Windows Vista and Windows Server 2008 share the same service pack update binary.

 Platform Update

 On October 27, 2009, Microsoft released the Platform Update for Windows Server 2008 and Windows Vista.
 It backports several APIs and libraries introduced in Windows Server 2008 R2 and Windows 7 to Windows Server 2008 and Windows Vista, including the Ribbon API, DirectX 11, the XPS library, the Windows Automation API and the Portable Device Platform.
 A supplemental update was released in 2011 to provide improvements and bug fixes.

 Internet Explorer 9

 Windows Server 2008 shipped with Internet Explorer 7, the same version that shipped with Windows Vista.
-The last supported version of Internet Explorer for Windows Server 2008 is Internet Explorer 9, released in 2011.
+The last supported version of Internet Explorer for Windows Server 2008 was Internet Explorer 9, released in 2011.
 Internet Explorer 9 was continually updated with cumulative monthly update rollups until support for Internet Explorer 9 on Windows Server 2008 ended on January 14, 2020.
-Extended Security Updates (ESU) continue until January 9, 2024 for Azure customers.
+IE9 continued to receive updates as long as the operating system was with Extended Security Updates until January 10, 2023 for non-Azure customers and January 9, 2024 for Azure customers respectively and January 2026 for Premium Assurance customers.